fayeja/Simply-hired/README.md

+ # Simply-hired
-#The SimplyHired project is a user friendly project which based on hiring employee based on their qualification.
+ # The SimplyHired project is a user friendly project which based on hiring employee based on their qualification.

 A list of feature of my SimplyHired project-
 * job cards containing all the information about the job.